From solar panels, to wind turbines, to carbon sequestration, our pastures are home to it all.

 - The increasing variability of precipitation and frequency of droughts and floods are likely to reduce crop yields in general

 Our member farms lock up literally tons of carbon from the atmosphere—a critical benefit of our sustainable approach to generating energy, running our operations, and producing the food you eat.

 It’s clear our climate is changing; we are clear about taking responsibility to accelerate positive change towards a healthier planet for all.

-Organic Valley has invested in 2,700kW of renewable energy in the form of wind, solar electric and solar hot water at our headquarters, processing and distribution facilities in southwest Wisconsin.
+Organic Valley has invested in nearly 15 MW of renewable energy in the form of wind, solar electric and solar hot water at our headquarters, processing and distribution facilities in southwest Wisconsin.

 Our regional distribution model keeps food fresh and miles low

 By keeping the distance our milk travels as short as possible, we’re able to keep your glass of milk and the air you breathe fresher.
 In 2016 we also powered 20% of our fleet with biofuel, avoiding 384.7 Mton of CO2e in 2016.

 Sustainability built right into our Cashton office building